-PureDry is a fully automated, modular system designed to treat waste oils onboard ships and in power plants.
+PureDry ensures waste fuel oil recovery and sludge minimization.
+PureDry is a fully automated, modular system designed to treat and recover valuable oils found in sludge onboard ships and in power plants.
 The system separates the waste oil into three phases: cleaned oil, water and super-dry solids.

 Compact modular design

 The compact PureDry system comprises a pumping module with emulsifier dosing unit, a heating module, a separation module and a control unit.
 Its modular design provides flexibility for installation in any convenient location and makes it easy to integrate with existing onboard systems.